 Choosing a Hoop Size

-At first, my plan was to use the smallest hoop I have available for my machine to save on stabilizer and also make centering the bow easier.
-As it turns out, this did not produce my best results.
-Because the hoop was so small, the bow rested on the side of the hoop.
-This meant it didn’t have as secure of a grip to the stabilizer underneath.
+Because the hoop was so small, the bow rested on the side of the hoop and didn’t have as secure of a grip to the stabilizer underneath.
 (See above.)

-My best results came from using a hoop where the entire ribbon tail and bow would fit within the edges of the hoop frame.
-(This was done with a 4″x4″ hoop since my bows were pretty small.)
+The best results came from using a hoop where the entire ribbon tail and bow fit within the edges of the hoop frame.
+(This was accomplished with my 4″x4″ hoop.)

-Now, let’s get into how to make monogrammed hair bows using premade bows!
+Now, let’s get into the full tutorial on how to make monogrammed hair bows using premade bows!

 Then, take the tip of a sharp pin and run it around the edge of the stabilizer inside the hoop making sure not to poke through the stabilizer.
 This is called scoring and will help you remove the paper backing.

-Now, gently place your hoop into the arm of your embroidery machine.
-Line up the embroidery foot with the center of the marked area on the bow.
+Next, gently place your hoop into the arm of your embroidery machine.
+Line up the embroidery foot and needle with the center of the marked area on the bow.

 Load your design, and make sure it is oriented in the correct direction.
 Do a quick check to make sure you have the right needle, the right top thread, and the right bobbin thread.
 I didn’t care what the back of the bow looked like, so I kept my white bobbin thread loaded.

-Then, make sure you preview the design on your machine at all four corners to make sure the bow is not going to run into the machine head or presser foot during stitching.
+Then, make sure you preview the design to make sure the bow is not going to run into the machine head or presser foot during stitching.

-Then, trim any jump stitches with a small pair of embroidery scissors.
-And lastly, remove the markings from your bow.
-For me, this meant running the bow under water for a couple of seconds.
+Lastly, trim any jump stitches with a small pair of embroidery scissors, and remove the markings from your bow.
+For me, this meant running the bow underwater for a couple of seconds.
 Once the bow dried, it was perfect!